williammorris05/taskapp/docs/sprint1/SPRINT1.md

 **Persona:** Simone (21), exchange student <br>
 **Motivation:** Wants company and connection with new people <br>
 **Story:** Simone is having problems with connecting with people in her exchange studies, she feels alone.
-She logs into *Join & Do* and browses the list of *open tasks* created by other users.
+She logs into *Join & Do* and browses the list of *open projects* created by other users.
 She finds one called *“Weekly meal prep”*, created by another student living nearby.
-She clicks *Join task* and is automatically added to the creator’s group.
+She clicks *Join project* and is automatically added to the creator’s group.
 Together, they agree on a time in and go together for grocery shopping and cooking.
 After completing the task, they both mark it as *Done*.

 ---
 <br>